wavefrontHQ/docs/pages/doc/wavefront_data_ingestion.md

 1. Many integrations include dashboards that collect commonly used metrics.
 2. You can customize existing dashboards or create charts from scratch and add them to your own dashboard.
-3. Optionally, you can add alerts to your charts and send them to alert targets such as Pagerduty or a custom Webhook target.
+3. Optionally, you can add alerts to your charts and send them to alert targets such as PagerDuty or a custom Webhook target.